 Category

 ALBUQUERQUE — On November 15, the 12th annual New Mexico Research Symposium (NMRS) drew 77 student researchers for its poster session, nearly double the participation from previous years.
-More than 200 students, faculty, scientists, researchers, and community members from across the state came presented their work, networked with peers, and experienced a professional scientific conference.
+More than 200 students, faculty, scientists, researchers, and community members from across the state presented their work, networked with peers, and experienced a professional scientific conference.

 Description:Nerd Nite is a series of silly, approachable, and informative talks that takes place in bars in 100+ cities around the world.Our talks:Title: Killer RobotsBlurb: What does an aerial torpedo crash in Ohio have to do with a sneak attack in Ukraine or a robot that can’t tell trees from people?
 The history of machines made to kill on their own is darkly comic and never more relevant.Bio: Kelsey D. Atherton is an awards winning military technology journalist who now works in advocacy for a less explode-y world.